Selecting a Care Manager

 The National Association of Professional Geriatric Care Managers (NAPGCM) is an organization of practitioners whose goal is the advancement of expert assistance to the elderly and their families.
 NAPGCM is committed to maximizing the independence and autonomy of elders and strives to ensure the highest quality and most cost-effective health and human services.
 Through education, advocacy, counseling, and service delivery, NAPGCM members assist older persons and their families to cope with the challenges of aging.

 NAPGCM promotes the highest standards of practice.
-Membership in NAPGCM as a Certified Geriatric Care Manager is open only to qualified individuals with specialized degrees and experience in human services, including social work, psychology, gerontology or nursing, and who hold one of four NAPGCM-approved certifications.
+Membership in NAPGCM as a Geriatric Care Manager is open only to qualified individuals with specialized degrees and experience in human services, including social work, psychology, gerontology or nursing.Those who are at the Certified level of membership hold one of four NAPGCM-approved certifications.

 Professional geriatric care managers have diverse experience, education, and backgrounds.
 Many are licensed in their state in specific fields (such as nursing or social work).